TekSwipe/typesense-ubuntu/README.md

 ```

 Congratulations!
 You have now set up typesense with a digital ocean ubuntu server and added an SSL certificate to it.

+You can test to see if it is working by going to this codesandbox and entering the server details - https://codesandbox.io/s/typesense-server-test-r7lt9s?file=/src/Typesense/createCollection.js